The Best Adelaide Beaches

 For more information about trails in South Australia check out Walking SA.

-Port Noarlunga is one of the most spectacular places in South Australia.
+Southport Beach in Port Noarlunga is one of the most spectacular places in South Australia.
 The boardwalk which descends to the waterfront gives panoramic views of the Onkaparinga River meeting the ocean.
 The boardwalk itself is spectacular and is one of my favourite places to take great photos in Adelaide.

-Port Willunga has to be one of the most beautiful beaches in Adelaide.
+Port Willunga has to be one of the most beautiful Adelaide beaches.
 The cliffs are made up of layers of vibrant red, orange, yellow and white and tell the story of millions of years of geological history.
 Gull Rock is a must-see feature, as well as the series of caves that have been carved into the rock.
 Originally they were used by fishermen to store their boats and fishing rods but now make a great place to escape the heat and have a picnic.

 The most eye-catching feature at Port Willunga is the remains of a jetty which poke out from the waves.
 The jetty was originally constructed in 1853 when this area was one of the busiest ports in the colony of South Australia exporting wheat and other produce.
 The jetty was extended in the 1860s and the pylons that can be seen today are from this secondary build.
+You can’t go far on Instagram without seeing this iconic Adelaide beach so don’t miss this one!

 The spectacular geological formations at Hallett Cove make this one of my top Adelaide beaches.
 The beach itself is covered in pebbles sprinkled with a few giant boulders which make an interesting change from the sandy beaches most commonly found along the coast.